c3mishra/machine-learning-hands-on/README.md

 ### Features

 - Data visualization (commented out by default)
-- Model training using scikit-learn's LinearRegression
-- Prediction for new GDP values
+- **Linear Regression**: Simple linear model for prediction
+- **K-Nearest Neighbors**: Non-parametric regression using 3 nearest neighbors
+- Comparison of different ML approaches on the same dataset